awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.md

 The computation and memory capacity of a cluster is determined by its instance, or node, class\.
 You can select the node type that best meets your needs\.
 If your needs change over time, you can change node types\.
 For information, see [Supported node types](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/CacheNodes.SupportedTypes.html)\.

+You can also leverage data\-tiering when considering your node type needs\.
+Data tiering is a feature where some least frequently used data is stored on disk to mitigate against memory limitations on applications that can tolerate additional latency when data on SSD \(solid state drives\) is accessed\.

 **Note**
 For pricing information on ElastiCache instance classes, see [Amazon ElastiCache pricing](https://aws.amazon.com/elasticache/pricing/)\.

 Cluster node storage comes in two types: Standard and memory\-optimized\.
 They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to your needs\.
 Each instance has minimum and maximum storage requirements depending on the storage type\.
 It's important to have sufficient storage so that your clusters have room to grow\.
 Also, sufficient storage makes sure that features have room to write content or log entries\.
-For more information, see Amazon RDS DB instance storage\.

 You can run a cluster on a virtual private cloud \(VPC\) using the Amazon Virtual Private Cloud \(Amazon VPC\) service\.
 When you use a VPC, you have control over your virtual networking environment\.
 You can choose your own IP address range, create subnets, and configure routing and access control lists\.
 ElastiCache manages backups, software patching, automatic failure detection, and recovery\.
 There's no additional cost to run your cluster in a VPC\.
 For more information on using Amazon VPC with ElastiCache for Redis, see [Amazon VPCs and ElastiCache security](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/VPCs.html)\.